GAP Car Insurance: Why You Should Avoid

 If you’re looking to save money when buying a car, consider not purchasing gap car insurance (also called gap protection).

 Many websites (and, of course, the Finance Department at a car dealership) will try to scare you into thinking it’s a necessity, but I try to provide a more objective opinion.

-Salesmen will tell you that the moment you drive off the lot your insurance is probably inadequate to cover you in the event of a total loss.
-But don’t let the let this frighten you into spending money without considering whether you really need to.
+Salesmen will tell you that the moment you drive off the lot, your insurance is probably inadequate to cover you in the event of a total loss.
+But don’t let this frighten you into spending money without considering whether you really need to.